 What We Do?

-- educate the public about Cambodian culture, heritage, custom, and tradition;
+Educating the public about the rich Cambodian culture, heritage, custom, and tradition;

-- foster coordination and cooperation with other groups of similar interests;
+Fostering coordination and cooperation with other groups with similar interests;

 Raising community awareness about Cambodia’s history and culture and the importance of preserving them; and

 Disseminating truthful information about the Cambodian culture and related researches in Cambodia and the USA.

 What We Do